Skip to main content

 An important part of sponsoring The National Archives is handling the significant number of Freedom of Information (FOI) cases received and whether to release or withhold government records to the public.
 The Public Records Act requires central government departments, and certain other public bodies, to identify records of historical value and transfer them for permanent preservation to The National Archives, or to another appointed place of deposit, by the time they are 20 years old.
 There are particular cases when records are transferred or when the TNA receives an FOI that a DCMS Minister must be consulted.

 The DCMS Minister provides a consultation with support from The Advisory Council on National Records and Archives.
 The Council advises Ministers on government departments’ retention of records under the Freedom of Information Act.
-It represents the Public Interest in making decisions about whether Departments’ requests to close records rather than make them Public are acceptable under the exemptions to release included in the Act.
+It represents the Public Interest in making decisions about whether Departments’ requests to close records rather than make them public are acceptable under the exemptions to release included in the Act.

 Akin to our role sponsoring the British Library, we also have a support role in getting The National Archives linked into policies and opportunities across government, from levelling up to net zero.